utrains/kubernetes-practice2/12-RBAC/readme.md

 ```
 Expected result: You should have a **Forbidden error**.

-Test with other resources like services, deploiements etc
+Test with other resources like services, deployments etc

 3. Recommendation